Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 ### With TLS connection on Elasticsearch

-If you have enabled the TLS option on your Elasticsearch addon, you must set the environment variable `ELASTICSEARCH_TLS_CA_URL` on your Kibana application with the URL of our CA certificate available on the database dashboard.
+If your Elasticsearch addon has the Force TLS option enabled, you must set the environment variable `ELASTICSEARCH_TLS_CA_URL` on your Kibana application with the URL of our CA certificate.
+The CA certificate URL is available on the database dashboard.

 ## Send your application logs to your own ELK stack